 Will interest rates increase?
 They certainly will.
 It's just a case of when they will increase.
 Most aren't picking a strong enough economic recovery for the Reserve Bank to increase the Official Cash Rate for another 12 months but this hasn't stopped rates increasing in the past.
 If overseas borrowing costs increased or the currency moved the wrong way we could see fixed rates increasing.

-My advice is always to fix for the right term to suit your personal situation but at the moment I'd definitely be recommending the 3 and 5 year fixed rates for either side of 5.50%.
-Just get in touch with me and we'll make sure you're getting the best rate possible.
+Our advice is always to fix for the right term to suit your personal situation but at the moment we'd definitely be recommending the 3 and 5 year fixed rates for either side of 5.50%.
+Just get in touch with us and we'll make sure you're getting the best rate possible.